kimpro12/Script-auto-install-elite-proxy-from-squidproxy/README.md

 # Script-auto-install-elite-proxy-from-squidproxy

 - This script is for centos 7
+- You must run the script on root (sudo -i) then run the script

 - Port of the ip is 8888 ip is your public ip address